twituserjosh/uSupreme/README.md

 9) Click share --> Shortcuts --> u\Supreme
 10) copith thy' jawnz

+~If you have any issues/sugestions or if u cop something tweet me @twituserjosh

 Note: Do a fake manual checkout and click "save this address" on supremes checkout page. (this reduces bot detection)

 WARNING: If size or color is OOS it will pick the next SMALLEST SIZE and/or RANDOM COLOR!